Skoda Fabia

 Design and Build

 Visually, this fourth generation Fabia is clearly an evolution of what went before.
-It looks noticeably bigger than its predecessor and is, 11cm longer than the previous version.
-The restyled headlights feature part-LED technology as standard and the sharply drawn crystalline tail lights can also be had with LED tech on request.
-There are sleeker aerodynamics to - the Cd factor has fallen to 0.28.
-The biggest changes though, are found inside, where mid and high-spec models gain a 10.25-inch digital instrument panel; conventional dials separated by tiny 3.5-inch display are retained further down the range.
-The centre stack screen offers further sophistication, available in a choice of 8.0 or 9.2-inch sizes.
+It looks noticeably bigger than the old pre-2021-era NJ-series MK3 version and is, 11cm longer than that older model.
+The headlights feature part-LED technology as standard and the sharply drawn crystalline tail lights can also be had with LED tech on request.
+There are sleek aerodynamics too - the Cd factor is rated at 0.28.
+The biggest changes for modern-era Fabias though, are found inside, where mid and high-spec models feature a 10.25-inch digital instrument panel; an 8-inch display features further down the range.
+The centre stack screen offers further sophistication, available in a choice of 8.25 or 9.2-inch sizes.
 Soft plastics are noticeable by their absence, but there's a strip of fabric along the middle of the fascia to break things up.
 As usual with Skoda, the cabin features a range of 'Simply Clever' touches - a possible 42 in all - like an umbrella in the door armrest, smart phone holders in the front seatbacks and rubbish containers in the door cards.
 Rear seat space, aided by the 94mm wheelbase increase, is near class-leading, as is leg room.
 There's a big boot (for a supermini) too; it's 380-litres in capacity - as big as you get from a Volkswagen Golf from the next class up.
 And it's full of various nets and partitions, plus a hammock for loose items.

 Scoring